CozminaSecula/digcomp-db/README.md

 ### 1.3 Problem statement

-Currently, DigComp primarily exists as documentation, which poses several challenges:

-- Difficulty in systematically tracking competence development

-- Difficulty in creating customizable learning paths based on specific needs
+Currently, DigComp primarily exists as documentation, which poses several challenges such as difficulty in systematically tracking competence development, difficulty in creating customizable learning paths based on specific needs and difficulty in integrating competence areas into real-world use cases.

-- Difficulty in providing tailored examples for specific contexts (e.g., remote work, AI, digital accessibility)

-- Difficulty in integrating competence areas into real-world use cases

-Without a structured database, organizations may struggle to effectively implement digital competence frameworks.
-This affects integration into learning management systems (LMS) and HR platforms.
+A structured database can help organizations to effectively implement digital competence frameworks.
+This project aims to address these challenges by providing a comprehensive database implementation of DigComp 2.2.

 ## 2. Business Value & Project Vision